tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Optional Latex and MS Word templates for the Scientific/Technical/Management are available

-• _The Scientific/Technical/Management section must be uploaded to the RPS website as a PDF file.
+* The Scientific/Technical/Management section must be uploaded to the RPS website as a PDF file.

 All proposal materials must be submitted electronically by 4:30 p.m.
 Eastern time on the due date for this program given in Section 3 in order to be included in the proposal review for this cycle of the TESS Guest Investigator program.
 Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation.